Sibasish11/Portfolio-Web/README.md

-# *Sibasish's Portfolio Website*👨‍💻🚀
+# *Sibasish's Portfolio Website*👨‍💻

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and passion for software development and AI innovation.
-Built with cutting-edge technologies, this site is designed to be interactive, visually engaging, and a reflection of my journey as a developer. 🌐✨
+This site is designed to be interactive, visually engaging, and a reflection of my journey as a developer.

-## About Me 🤓
+## About Me :

-I’m Sibasish, an AI and software development enthusiast with hands-on experience in modern tools and technologies.
-With 12+ completed projects 📊 and 6+ certifications 🏅, I specialize in Artificial Intelligence, Machine Learning 🤖, Data Structures, and Optimized Computational Logic 🧮.
-I thrive under pressure, as demonstrated through my participation in hackathons 💻, and I’m always eager to collaborate on innovative solutions.
+I’m Sibasish, an AI and software development enthusiast with hands-on experience in modern tools and technologies.I specialize in Artificial Intelligence, Machine Learning, Data Structures, and Optimized Computational Logic 🧮.
+I thrive under pressure, as demonstrated through my participation in hackathons, and I’m always eager to collaborate on innovative solutions.

 ## Tech Stack 🛠️🔧